 We fit a . lot into our footer design, without making it feel cluttered.
 Use this concept – by moving towards a very simple 3 column layout with understated typography.

 A recent footer we designed for a Cornerstone Support.

 A little note on the ideal footer design:

 You want your website footer to be functional, not just beautiful.
 We know to expect navigational elements at the end of the page, but people expect to see contact info as well.
 Here are a couple of other things that may make sense to include in a footer design.

 - Obvious next steps – they’re done with the website now, so what would they do now ideally?

-- What are a list of possible next actions they might take?
+- What is a list of possible next actions they might take?

 - Social icons so they can join in on the discussion, and perhaps follow you on other platforms.